cocos/cocos-docs/en/editor/publish/publish-huawei-ohos.md

     ![sign configs](./publish-huawei-ohos/sign-configs-debug.png)

+    Then proceed to configure the signature information in **Project -> Signing Configs**.

     After setting and saving, the configured signature information can be viewed in the project directory in the `native\engine\ohos\entry\build.gradle` file in the project directory.

     Depending on the build type (Debug/Release) and whether the generated `.hap` contains signature information, the developer can configure in combination as needed, please refer to the [Building and Creating HAPs](https://developer.harmonyos.com/en/docs/documentation/doc-guides/build_hap-0000001053342418) documentation for details.